ibsls/ibsls-paper/paper/README.md

 ## PCA of transcriptome profiles across missions and tissues

-The script used to generate the PCA score table underlying Supplementary Fig. 2 is described in:
+The PCA score table underlying Supplementary Fig. 2 is generated from per-sample RSEM gene-level results.

-`SuppFig2_pca/README.md`
+See `SuppFig2_pca/README.md` for details.

 ## Web-rendered panels